AryanShivapuram/QuoteNation/README.md

 - Ensure Node.js is installed on your deviece.
 - Ensure PostgreSQL is installed and ensure it's running.
-- Clone the Project => in your terminal, type:
+- Clone the Project in your terminal.
+Type:

   ```
   git clone https://github.com/AryanShivapuram/QuoteNation.git